amihaiemil/amihaiemil.github.io/_posts/2016-05-07-what-is-hateoas.markdown

 I hope you now have a better understanding of the HATEOAS principle.
 Your search endpoint is now much more usable in any context.
 Wheter it will be consumed by a Javascript client or by a Java/C#/Python/Whatever library, the communication will be smooth, and the client's code fluent and less bug-prompt.

-You can also think of it (slightly) as an HTML page that's been stripped of its CSS.
-Look at the search response above.
-Doesn't it look like an HTML page that lost its styling?
+I also think of it (slightly) as of an HTML page that's been stripped of its CSS.
+Look again at the search response above.
 Now, think how easy it will be for any JS client to work with it: simply make a call to the endpoint, get the JSON object and display the text and links.

+To summarize, make sure your API is navigable - there shouldn't be any isolated endpoints (starting from the index endpoint, you should be able to reach all of them by clicking through served links) and make sure you respect the protocol by using the right statuses, headers etc when they are needed.
+Again, I found Github's API to be a very good illustrator of the HATEOAS principle.